thenewboston-blockchain/dotnetcore-sdk/README.md

-# ThewNewBoston .NET Core SDK
+# TheNewBoston .NET Core SDK

 This is a .NET Core SDK for **thenewboston**, which will be available cross-platoform.
 The library itself will solely contain the domain and data layers of **thenewboston**.
 The presentation layer will be the responsibility of the host application.